-By the 14th and 15th centuries, breastplates had become a permanent part of battlefield armour.
-The breastplate was one of the most vital pieces of medieval armour while its use lasted, since it shielded the wearer from the main thrust and direction of the enemy’s weapons.
-It was a popular part of the armour all the way until Napoleonic wars in the 19th century.
+By the 14th and 15th centuries, breastplates had become a permanent part of battlefield armor.
+The breastplate was one of the most vital pieces of medieval armor while its use lasted since it shielded the wearer from the main thrust and direction of the enemy’s weapons.
+It was a popular part of the armor all the way until the Napoleonic Wars in the 19th century.

 By the 14th century, single-piece breastplates were being used by European armies.
-Breastplate is among the few pieces of body armour which survived in different forms all the way into the modern age, being the precursor to the modern-day bullet-proof vests.
+The breastplate is among the few pieces of body armor which survived in different forms all the way into the modern age, being the precursor to the modern-day bullet-proof vests.

-The early form of medieval breastplate was a cuirass which covered the front of wearer’s torso.
-When used in conjunction with the surcoat, the breastplate comprised of several disjointed pieces which when sewed into the surcoat gave the semblance of a single piece of armour.
+The early form of the medieval breastplate was a cuirass that covered the front of the wearer’s torso.
+When used in conjunction with the surcoat, the breastplate comprised of several disjointed pieces which when sewed into the surcoat gave the semblance of a single piece of armor.

-The Breastplate was initially less favoured compared to chainmail armour in the early Middle Ages.
+The Breastplate was initially less favored compared to chainmail armor in the early Middle Ages.
 This was primarily because chainmail carried less weight and offered more freedom of movement.
-However, by late Middle Ages, the breastplate was a standard part of the medieval plate armour.
+However, by the late Middle Ages, the breastplate was a standard part of medieval plate armor.

 Despite being heavy, the breastplate was very effective against piercing weapons as well as heavy blows, deflecting most of the enemy’s strikes from the polished surface.

 A minor drawback of the breastplate was that under hot weather conditions, it could heat up rather quickly and become highly uncomfortable to wear.
 But compared to battlefield advantages, this was mostly endured by the knights.